sirlensalot/sirlensalot.github.io/talks/parsing-ny-haskell-2018.md

 ## Sexp: special form or app

-`specialForm` recognizes a "bare atom" and switches on text, while `app` accepts bare, qualified and typed atoms.
+`specialForm` switches on the text of a "bare atom" while `app` accepts any bare/qualified/typed atom.

 ```haskell
 specialForm :: Compile (Term Name)